w01fdev/cambridge-mask-stats/README.md

 # Cambridge Masks Stats
-Program to output the wearing time and other statistics of a Cambridge N99 | FFP2 mask .the project is currently in the alpha phase. here only the execution in the terminal is dealt with.
+**Program to output the wearing time and other statistics of a Cambridge N99 | FFP2 mask.**

+the program is in the alpha phase. this means that the api will probably change often. when running it in the terminal, care is taken to maintain the syntax if possible. this description also only deals with the terminal. the api will be described in the documentation of the code, if this is necessary. it is tried to write the code in a way that it is easy to understand.

 ## requirements
 ### python version